dnschneid/crouton/README.md

 ### With encryption!
-  1. Add the `-e` parameter when you run crouton to create an encrypted chroot or encrypt a non-encrypted chroot.
+  1. Add the `-e` parameter when you run crouton to create an encrypted chroot or encrypt a non-encrypted chroot, but make sure you don't interrupt the intergration.
   2. You can get some extra protection on your chroot by storing the decryption key separately from the place the chroot is stored.
 Use the `-k` parameter to specify a file or directory to store the keys in (such as a USB drive or